seagrady2/metest/README.txt

-To start we shall hit the slopes.

-Slalom was one of the first games I ever witnessed on the computer, remember the yheti at then end?
-Watch out.

-Anyways the point of this is goalposts.

 Remember:
- with no goals, we can achieve nothing. with a finite set of goals, we achieve a finite set of goals. with infinite set of goals, we achieve infinite set of goals.
+ with no goals, we achieve nothing. with a finite set of goals, we achieve a finite set of goals. with infinite set of goals, we achieve infinite set of goals.